-Microsoft's study combined large-scale telemetry data on remote meetings held on with email usage (Outlook) and edits on files stored in OneDrive and SharePoint in 2020, alongside a 715-person diary study.
+Microsoft’s study combined large-scale telemetry data on remote meetings held on Microsoft Teams with email usage (Outlook) and edits on files stored in OneDrive and SharePoint in 2020, alongside a 715-person diary study.
 It found that in about 30% of all video meetings, employees interacted with their emails, while in around 25% of meetings they worked on files, such as Word documents.

 Longer meetings and those held early in the day were more likely to see participants’ attention drift.
 Microsoft found that workers were twice as likely to multitask in meetings with more than 10 participants, and six times more likely to multitask in meetings that lasted more than 80 minutes, compared with those that took 20 minutes or less.
 Meetings held in the morning also involved more multitasking compared to those held in the afternoon, researchers said.

 Scheduled and recurring meetings are also more likely to involve more multitasking, Microsoft found.
 “Ad hoc meetings generally involve a specific focus relevant to the specific attendees, while scheduled meetings, especially recurring meetings, are more likely to involve broader information sharing which does apply equally to each attendee,” the researchers said.